osu-eesc/cms-docs/user-guide/docs/content-requirements.md

 The season tag specifies the season (Spring, Summer, Fall, Winter) when the content is relevant.
 This is used for internal organization and for promotion of seasonally-relevant content.
 If content is equally-relevant during the entire year, do not select any season.

-### Marketing Category
+### Marketing Theme

-For the most recent legislative session, Extension Marketing developed four categories to describe the work we do to stakeholders.
-If your content is relevant to any of these categories, specify it with the "marketing category" tag.
+Extension marketing developed four themes to describe the work we do to stakeholders.
+If your content fits within one of these themes, specify it with the “marketing theme” tag.

+### Program Area

+The Program Area tag is used on county focus areas for internal organization.
+Mark which of the seven Extension program areas that the focus area fits under.

 ### Audience